sebasrock156/Asus-X555QA-Hackintosh/README.md

 Hibernate ❌ (It's full broken)

-Bluetooth ❌ (It's broken with Realtek):
+Bluetooth ❌ (It's broken with Realtek, I'll try replace for an Intel Card in future)

-Wi-Fi ❌ (It's broken with Realtek):
+Wi-Fi ❌ (It's broken with Realtek I'll try replace for an Intel Card in future)

-Card Reader ❌ (ACPI Problems, I'll trying to fix for Monterey release)
+Card Reader ❌ (ACPI Problems, I'll trying to fix for newer releases)

 </details>